calincru/marble/README.md

 # Marble - KDE

-It is a copy of [Marble](http://marble.kde.org/) (which is part of KDE) and contains all my work on my GSoC Project.
+It is a copy of [Marble](http://marble.kde.org/) (which is part of KDE) and contains all my work on my *GSoC Project*.
+A more detailed description of what my work involves can be found on [my blog](http://calincruceru.wordpress.com/).

 ## How to install